-- Strengthen HSSE governance with dedicated HSE the HSE Mandatory Control Framework (MCF) - Enhance competency and assurance of our employees, contractors and partners leveraging digital solutions and technology for operational - Strengthen competency of our security practitioners through the establishment of - Enhance the culture of accountability by reinforcing positive behaviours and promoting a collective commitment to HSE excellence - Optimise security readiness through continuous digital protective security monitoring and - Strengthen organisational resiliency through implementation and periodic review of the
+- Strengthen HSSE governance with dedicated HSE the HSE Mandatory Control Framework (MCF) - Enhance competency and assurance of our employees, contractors and partners leveraging digital solutions and technology for operational - Strengthen competency of our security practitioners through the establishment of Security Academy. - Enhance the culture of accountability by reinforcing positive behaviours and promoting a collective commitment to HSE excellence - Optimise security readiness through continuous digital protective security monitoring and implementation and periodic review of the prioritisation, environmental protection controls and possible nationalisation of assets, expropriation and cancellation rights.
+Additionally, the risk of armed conflicts and civil unrest may influence asset review and reprioritisation.

-- and Security Management Systems, supported by

-- and Minimum Security Standards (MS2).
+- and Security Management Systems, supported by and Minimum Security Standards (MS2).

 - discipline.

-- Security Academy.

 - through the relevant measures and tools.

 - predictive analysis platforms.

-- relevant HSSE crisis management measures.
+- Strengthen organisational resiliency through relevant HSSE crisis management measures.